kw7oe/phoenix-bg-sample-app/README.md

 EOF
 ```

-3. If you are following along the article, you could also add the following
+3. If you are following along the post, you could also add the following
    line to your `/etc/hosts` file _(you'll need sudo access to change
    /etc/hosts`)_: